 Lunch can be a deceptively tricky meal for those of us committed to eating healthy.
+Coming up with lunch ideas is a whole other task!
 If you don’t live close enough to work or have a long enough lunch break to go home and prepare a proper meal, it gets even trickier.
 When you have a busy day and you’re trying to get a million things done, sometimes fast food or take out seem like your only options.
 Or maybe your co-workers invite you out to lunch with them, but it’s hard to find a place you all agree on because they aren’t as committed to proper nutrition as you are.
 Every bodybuilder knows that lunch can make you or break you.
 That is why meal prep is essential.

 Also, it is important to have a backup plan.
 Make sure you know what the closest restaurant to you that offers nutritional carry-out options is.
 Look through their menu online (many online menus these days have calorie and ingredient breakdowns so you have a better idea of how healthy that Greek salad really is) and pick one or two things that you know you can order if you need to.
 Or, if you’ve found a frozen meal that’s actually not terrible for you, make sure to keep a couple in the freezer at work so you don’t have to go into panic mode when you realize you forgot your lunch at home.

 We know meal prep is tough and takes a lot of time, but it really will pay off in the end.
-Here are a few suggestions for easy, healthy lunches that don’t take much time to prep:
+Here are a few lunch ideas for an easy, healthy meal that does not take much time to prep:

 Monday: Bento Box